Award Winning Author

 www.maineantiquedigest.com

-Sophia’s Gift gives us a glimpse of a difficult time in America and how people endured their situation.
-We are reminded of the true friendships we have with our toys and how they can help us through difficult situations.
-Sophia’s Gift brings the china doll Grace Darling, who resides at the American Civil War Museum in Richmond, Virginia, to life for visitors that see her and compels the reader to want to visit her if they have not already done so.”
+“. . . a glimpse into a challenging time in America and how people endured their situation.
+Through the china head doll Grace Darling, we are reminded of the true friendships we have with our toys and how they help us through demanding situations.
+Sophia’s Gift brings Grace Darling, who resides at the American Civil War Museum in Richmond, Virginia, to life for visitors that see her and compels readers to want to visit her if they have not already done so.”

 www.ufdc.org/doll-news/magazine